zoeskan/MCB185/unit1-linux.md

 The first column is the checksum value.
 Since they are different, the file contents are different.
 Is it possible for two different files to share the exact same checksum?
 Yes, but it's unlikely.
-For example, the probailty that two files have the same MD5 checksum is about 1.47e-29.
+For example, the probability that two files have the same MD5 checksum is about 1.47e-29.

 ### Directories ###